nadiakay/metallum-to-rym/README.md

 # metallum-to-rym

-Easily format tracklistings from releases on encyclopedia metallum for adding to rateyourmusic
+Format release tracklists from Encyclopedia Metallum for adding to Rate Your Music